BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 From a systems theory perspective, this individualistic solution is not (or no longer) possible.
 Systems function according to their functional differentiation on their terms and individuals are part of their environment.

-*Anarchy* does not imply the absence of strata or the presence of equality.
+However, *anarchy* does not imply the absence of strata or the presence of equality.
 It's evident that systems like the economy can create significant *differences* between the rich and the poor.
 Luhmann recognized that modern society inherently produces many differences, including those we might disapprove of.
 Every system does this, not just the economy.